tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

 {% include caption_image.html imgpath="/figures/directed_cl.jpg" alt="graph_demo" caption="a graph representation of the records above (with a circular layout)" %}

 ### Schema Notes
-**Music Producers** are excluded from this schema, but they are important.
+#### **Music Producers** are excluded from this schema, but they are important.

-**What happened if multiple artists make the same song rather than feature?**
+#### **What happened if multiple artists make the same song rather than feature?**
-Good question - this was a surprised to me as I didn't notice that ["No Frauds"](https://en.wikipedia.org/wiki/No_Frauds) was the only song in my list that was co-created by Nicki Minaj, Drake, and Lil Wayne.
+Good question (hypothetical audience) - this came as a surprise to me as I didn't notice that ["No Frauds"](https://en.wikipedia.org/wiki/No_Frauds) was the only song in my list that was co-created by Nicki Minaj, Drake, and Lil Wayne.

 It's not correct to say that any of these artists were features because (from my understanding) they had created the song together.